smcclatchy/spatial-transcriptomics/episodes/data-and-study-design.Rmd

 replication applies the same treatment to multiple experimental units.
 The variability of the responses within a set of replicates provides a measure against which we can compare differences among different treatments.
-"Experimental error" describes the variability in the responses.
+*Experimental error* describes the variability in the responses.
 Random variation (a.k.a random error or noise) reflects imprecision, but not inaccuracy.
 Larger sample sizes reduce this imprecision.